iamsajidjaved/pogosticking/README.md

-# 🕵️‍♂️ Puppeteer Pogosticking Behavior Simulation Scrip
+# 🕵️‍♂️ Puppeteer Pogosticking Behavior Simulation Script

 Automate human-like browsing behavior on Google Search results using Puppeteer — simulating "pogosticking" for SEO experiments.
 The script mimics a real user who clicks multiple search results while trying to find a satisfying answer to a query.